LIU Emergency Alert System

 Update your LIU account to ensure you are set to receive up-to-date emergency messaging.

 Yes.
-LIU will offer its regular selection of in-person and online courses in fall 2020.
+LIU will offer its regular selection of in-person and online courses.

 All members of the campus community will be required to wear face covering at all times while on campus.
 As well as, practice social distancing wherever feasible.